Dawwa1/neox/README.md

 # Apollo Launcher

-A simple game launcher that allows you to manage and launch all your games from one place!
+A free and open-source application manager, allowing you to organize your games easily and quickly.

 # Planned support:
 - Steam